tangshuang/componer/README.md

 You can try:

 ```
-componer clone browser-logger
+componer clone class-base
 ```

-After that, a componout named `browser-logger` will lay in your componouts directory.
+After that, a componout named `class-base` will lay in your componouts directory.
 You will find this componout to be a git registry.
+And this directory will be appended into your project .gitignore file.

+`-I` is to run `componer install` task after this componout cloned to install its dependencies.
+`-L` is to run `componer link` task after it cloned to link it to package directories.

 ## Generator